 Because vitamin D is so important in bone growth, some researchers have wondered if supplements can help joint pain.

-A small study of five people with vitamin D deficiency noted that pain symptoms went away when the participants took vitamin D supplements.
-Another study predicted that adults with a vitamin D deficiency who are older than 50 are more likely to develop pain in their hip and knee joints.
+A small of five people with vitamin D deficiency noted that pain symptoms went away when the participants took vitamin D supplements.
+Another predicted that adults with a vitamin D deficiency who are older than 50 are more likely to develop pain in their hip and knee joints.
 The study also noted that the pain is more likely to get worse if the deficiency isn’t treated.

 Another study looked at vitamin D levels in people who have rheumatoid arthritis (RA), an autoimmune condition that causes the body to attack its own joints.
 The study found that most of the participants had low vitamin D levels.
 The researchers concluded that the low vitamin D levels were a complication of RA.
-Other studies have concluded that people with RA have low vitamin D levels from their corticosteroid medications.
+Other have concluded that people with RA have low vitamin D levels from their corticosteroid medications.

 In adults, vitamin D wards off osteomalacia (soft bones) and osteoporosis (loss of bone mass).
 People with vitamin D deficiency are more likely to experience infection and insulin resistance.
-Some studies have linked vitamin D deficiency to coronary artery disease.
+Some have linked vitamin D deficiency to coronary artery disease.
 However, not enough research exists to confirm the link.

 For most people, the recommended daily allowance of vitamin D is 600 international units (IU).
 Babies up to 1 year of age need only 400 IU, and adults older than 70 should have 800 IU.
 To get your recommended daily allowance, make sure you eat the right foods and get decent sunlight.